Farewell Discourse: Part 4: Farewell prayer

-John 17:1–26 is generally known as the Farewell Prayer or the High Priestly Prayer, given that it is an intercession for the coming Church.
+John 17:1–26 is generally known as the Farewell Prayer or the High Priestly Prayer.
 It is by far the longest prayer of Jesus in any of the gospels.
 While the earlier parts of the discourse are addressed to the disciples, this final part addresses the Father, as Jesus turns his eyes to heaven and prays.

 The prayer takes place at a unique time in the ministry of Jesus, at the end of his final instructions to his followers, and at the start of his Passion.
-Once the prayer has ended, the events of Jesus' Passion and the end of his earthly life unfold rather quickly.
+Once the prayer has ended, the events of Jesus' Passion unfold rather quickly.
 In the prayer, for one last time Jesus gives an account of his earthly ministry to the Father and by praying to him reiterates his total dependence on the Father.

 The prayer begins with Jesus' petition for his glorification by the Father, given that completion of his work and continues to an intercession for the success of the works of his disciples and the community of his followers.